-This is an introduction to basic suturing skills.
+This is an introduction to basic suturing skills, including how to perform a simple interrupted suture.
 Here we discuss the equipment required, principles of wound management and the technique you should adopt to suture safely and effectively.

 Needle holder (Driver)